stroiman/neovim-config/README.md

   configures neovim from scratch.
 His resources were the trigger for me to stop using the training wheels (lsp-zero) and configure the tools myself (today, I'd say LSP configuration is so easy that training wheels are hardly required)
-- [The Primeagen]'s [Neovim RC From Scratch] - Credit must go where credit is due.
-This kickstarted my first lua-based configuration; after having used vimscript configuration for neovim.
-But most that is taught here is better accomplished in other ways.
-But I still have the `p`->`P` map.
+- [The Primeagen]'s [Neovim RC From Scratch] - Credit goes where credit is due.
+This kickstarted my first lua-based configuration.
+All plugin configuration can be done better IMHO, but there's some clever keymaps, that can help inspire thinking about just the small things that fix small issues.

 [Vimcasts]: http://vimcasts.org/
 [Drew Neil]: http://drewneil.com/